Texas A & M University Health Science Center — Admission Snapshot 2026

 Texas A & M University Health Science Center Profile

-Does a degree from Texas A & M University Health Science Center Worth It?
+Is a Texas A & M University Health Science Center Degree Worth It?

-How much a Texas A & M University Health Science Center Graduate make?
+How much does a Texas A & M University Health Science Center Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 72097.
-An average Texas A & M University Health Science Center graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $72,097.
+An average Texas A & M University Health Science Center graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 Frequently Asked Questions About Texas A & M University Health Science Center Admissions

-Answer: Graduates of this university typically earn a moderate salary, $72097 annually, with some fluctuation based on the field.
+Graduates of this university typically earn a moderate salary, $72,097 annually, with some fluctuation based on the field.